serverlessworkflow/specification/specification.md

 This is useful if you want to restrict the data to be passed as parameters to serverless functions during action executions.

 Actions can define [functions](#Function-Definition).
 The results data of these functions is considered the output of the action which is then after completion merged back into the state data.
-You can filter the results of actions with the "dataResultsPath" parameter, to only select parts of the action results that need to be merged back into the state data.
+You can filter the results of actions with the `dataResultsPath` property, to only select parts of the action results that need to be merged back into the state data.

 To give an example, let's say we have an action which returns a list of breads and we want to add this list our fruits and vegetables data: